Provo, Utah: Government

-Federally, Provo is part of Utah's 3rd congressional district, represented by Republican John Curtis, elected in 2017.
+Federally, Provo is part of Utah's 3rd congressional district, represented by Republican Mike Kennedy, elected in 2024.

 City administration

 Provo is administered by a seven-member city council and a mayor.
 Five of the council seats are elected by individual city districts, and two of the seats are elected by the city as a whole.
 These elected officials serve four-year terms, with elections alternating every two years.
 Provo has a Mayor–council government, which creates two separate but equal branches of government.
 The mayor is chief executive of the city and the council is the legislative and policy-making body of the city.
 The mayor is Michelle Kaufusi, who has been in office since December 5, 2017.

+In 2025, WalletHub ranked Provo as the best-run American city.

 Education

 Higher education

-BYU is a private university operated by the Church of Jesus Christ of Latter-day Saints.
-BYU is the third-largest private university in the United States, with more than 34,000 students.
-It is the flagship of the Church Educational System of higher education.
+BYU is a private university operated by the LDS Church.
+BYU is the largest private religious university in the United States, with more than 30,000 students.
+It is the flagship of the Church Educational System.
 On the campus is the Spencer W. Kimball Tower, the tallest building in Provo.

 Rocky Mountain University of Health Professions is a private, for-profit university emphasizing graduate healthcare education.
 The Northwest Commission accredits the university of Colleges and Universities (NWCCU).
 RMUoHP offers programs in nursing practice, physical therapy, occupational therapy, and health science.
 RMUoHP will be building Utah County's first new medical school.

 Provo College is a private, for-profit educational institution specializing in career education.
 The school is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
 Provo College offers associate degrees and diplomas in fields such as nursing, medical assisting, criminal justice, graphic design, and office administration.